 So, thanks for listening.
 We shared a lot of information, so I’ll pass the mic back to Kari to get us wrapped up.

 Great, thank you so much, Sarah.
-And just a reminder about our next webinar, which will be on February 21st, and that will be presented by Janet and also by Michelle Doty, who is a social media specialist here at Search Mojo.
+And just a reminder about our next webinar, which will be on February 21st, and that will be presented by Janet and also by Michelle Doty, who is a social media specialist here at Marketing Mojo.
 And they are going to be talking about graph search, Facebook’s big announcement from a few weeks ago.
 And is it really a Google search killer?
 What is it going to mean for marketers?
 Come to our webinar, and find out some more.
 You can register today at Search-mojo.com/graph- search.

 So, just to let you know about a way to contact Janet directly, you can reach out to her and start a conversation.
 There’s her email address and her phone number.
 And there is both Janet’s and Sarah’s contact information, as well as their social media information.

 And now we will go into a little bit of Q&A here, and just to start out with a really simple one for you, Sarah.
 You were talking about setting up LinkedIn ads and there are character limitations.
 Can you run down really quick the character limitations on LinkedIn versus like a Google AdWords ad?